TOMCSIMON/TOMCSIMON/README.md

 ## Hi I'm Tom 👋

-Full Stack Developer; | java.spring-boot.React;
+Full Stack Developer | java spring-boot React

-🌱 Currently learning Spring Boot & React

-💻 Passionate about Backend Development

-🚀 Building projects every wee
 <!--
 **TOMCSIMON/TOMCSIMON** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.